Dazcam/Bioinformatics-tutorials/pages/bam_merging.md

 2. When multiple replicates have been produced for a ChIP treatment and/or input sample each with their own *bam file* and these needed to be pooled for peak calling.

+***NOTE:** This section is for additonal information only - our bam files do not need to be merged.

 ***